mdbhojwani/magento2-cms-importer/README.md

 ## Summary

-Module is used to import and export CMS Blocks and Pages.
+Module is used to import or export CMS Blocks and Pages.

 ## Installation